Trusted by more than 2500 companies with over 5 million users

 Are Your Microsoft Outlook Web Attachments Secure?

-Last week we demonstrated a variety of ways in which an OWA session can be compromised, even though the user may have been doing their best to follow company security policies.
-This week's series of tests will highlight the exposures that exist with attachments in Outlook Web.
-Simply follow the steps described in the following usage cases to expose [...]
+Last week we demonstrated a variety of ways in which an OWA session can be compromised and how to mitigate against it, even though the user may have been doing their best to follow company security policies.
+This week's series of tests will highlight the exposures that exist, and how to provide OWA attachment security.
+Simply [...]

 Is Your Microsoft Outlook Web Secure?